 Willpower is the ability to control thoughts and actions despite any occurring temptations.
-Sometimes you might need the willpower to push yourself to take action towards success.
-Again, it all depends on your willingness to achieve your goal.
+Sometimes you might need the willpower to push yourself to take action toward success.
+Again, it all depends on your willingness/urge to achieve your goal.

 Willpower is also the ability to delay gratification, resisting short-term temptations to meet long-term goals.
 One of the best ways to strengthen self-control is to avoid temptations at all costs.
 Want to know more about willpower and increase it?
 Here are the top 10 books about Willpower that will teach you to use willpower smartly and make self-improvement.